 That was pretty much the routine for the next 45 minutes or so.

-…I’ve never had a problem with them on the Delta in the past so of course I didn’t have bug spray, but these guys were ridiculous, they weren’t as big as the everglades blood suckers in FL, but I think there were every bit as many of them.
+Eventually I pried myself away from that spot and went back on the big fish prowl to the area I’d done well in the previous evening.
+The conditions were ideal and the water was smooth as glass.
+I was alternating sub-surface & top-water presentations every few casts as I drifted with the tide but never did find another double digit fish.
+I admittedly called it quits a bit prematurely because the mosquito bite was worse than I’d ever experienced out there.
+I’ve never had a problem with them on the Delta in the past so of course I didn’t have bug spray, but these guys were ridiculous, they weren’t as big as the everglades blood suckers in FL, but I think there were every bit as many of them.
 I managed to get out of there with only a dozen bites or so which I suppose was a good thing as the itching kept me awake on the drive home.

 All in all, it was a great trip.
 But those hours from first light to late afternoon, both days, were very long.
 The big tide was happening over night which I suspect had them feeding at night and snoozing during the day, especially with the clear water and full moon.
 But then again, s’pose it could just be fishin…